DiSSCo/dissco.github.io/Geological/thin_sections.md

 Bob McIntosh (BGS Edinburgh)

 ## References
 British Geological Survey petrology collections in Geikie and the development of petrography, particularly in Scotland John R. Mendum and Michael P.A.
 Howe.
-Geological Society, London, Special Publications, 480, 367-377, 16 January 2019, https://doi.org/10.1144/SP480.19
+Geological Society, London, Special Publications, 480, 367-377, 16 January 2019, [https://doi.org/10.1144/SP480.19](https://doi.org/10.1144/SP480.19]) \
 Eberspächer, Susanne & Lange, Jan-Michael & Zaun, Jörg & Kehrer, Christin & Heide, Gerhard.
 (2015).
-The Historical Collection of Rock Thin Sections at the Technische Universität Bergakademie Freiberg and Evaluation of Digitization Methods. https://www.researchgate.net/publication/273118591
+The Historical Collection of Rock Thin Sections at the Technische Universität Bergakademie Freiberg and Evaluation of Digitization Methods. [https://www.researchgate.net/publication/273118591](https://www.researchgate.net/publication/273118591) \
 Haaland, MM, Czechowski, M, Carpentier, F, Lejay, M, Vandermeulen, B. Documenting archaeological thin sections in high‐resolution: A comparison of methods and discussion of applications.
 Geoarchaeology.
-2019; 34: 100– 114. https://doi.org/10.1002/gea.2170
+2019; 34: 100– 114. [https://doi.org/10.1002/gea.2170](https://doi.org/10.1002/gea.2170)

 ## Licence
 The content of this workflow is the property of the Trustees of the Natural History Museum and of DiSSCo UK, unless were otherwise stated.
 It may be used under a [creative commons licence](http://creativecommons.org/licenses/by/4.0/).
 Images and information have been kindly provided by the British Geological Survey (BGS).

 ## Document Control
+1.1

+## Changes since last version
+Image sizes updated, links and typos fixed.

 ## Citation
 Jardine, M.D. and Harris, S. (2022) DiSSCo Digitisation Guide: Imaging geological thin sections - BGS. version 1.0.
 Available at: https://dissco.github.io/Geo/thin_sections.html